epics-modules/lua/docs/luaReleaseNotes.md

   (shared across all Lua states by name).
 Operations: `set`, `clear`, `test`, `testAndClear`, and `wait` with explicit timeout.

+- **Sequencer library.** New `seq` library providing a Lua-native state machine sequencer as an alternative to the EPICS State Notation Language (SNL).
+Programs define states with transitions driven by PV values, timers (`seq.delay`), and event flags.
+Multiple programs run as coroutines in a single background thread.
+  Can be combined with `db.record` to create records and state machines in one file.

+- **`osi` library time functions.** New functions: `osi.monotonic()` returns a monotonic time in seconds for interval measurement, `osi.time()` returns the current EPICS epoch time with sub-second precision, and `osi.timestr()` formats an EPICS timestamp as a string with configurable format.

+- **Per-client asyn timeouts.** `asyn.client` and `bytestream.client` objects now
+  support `ReadTimeout` and `WriteTimeout` properties for per-client timeout configuration.
+Default is 1.0 seconds.

+- **Lua state reference counting.** New `luaStateRef`/`luaStateUnref` API for managing Lua state lifetimes.
+States are automatically closed when all references are released.
+Used internally by the sequencer to keep states alive between `luaLoadFile` and post-iocInit thread spawning.

 ### Bug Fixes

 - **Concurrent shell sessions** no longer interfere with each other.